jlamont82/GameBoy-Horror-executables/README.md

 # How to run the files

-Download the desired executable (dmgHorror or colorHorror) and flash to a gameboy flash cartrage.
+Download the desired .gb file (dmgHorror or colorHorror) and flash to a gameboy flash cartrage.

 # App Screen Shots
 ## colour version